What do you look for in estate pieces?

 In general, we look for pieces that are well-made with excellent craftsmanship, high-quality gems and, if possible, signed pieces.
 Pieces from the more renowned houses—such as Cartier, Van Cleef & Arpels, David Webb, Buccellati and Bulgari—will always be a collector’s item and hold value over time.

 How do current trends play into vintage jewelry auctions?

 We do see a lot of trends coming back in jewelry such as chunky Retro pieces with big colorful stones, Victorian-themed lockets, long chain pieces and geometric Art Deco patterns.
 I often see that a lot of clients are attracted to these original designs that are seen a lot in estate pieces.

 What is one of the most exciting pieces that you have found?

-We sold an Internally Flawless Fancy Intense Yellow Diamond Ring (23.79 carats) last year, which was an extremely rare and exquisite stone.
-The piece gained a lot of attention, and ultimately sold for the highest price-per-carat ever achieved for a Fancy Intense Yellow diamond at auction.
+We sold an Internally Flawless Fancy Intense Yellow Diamond Ring (23.79 carats) in 2012, which was an extremely rare and exquisite stone.
+The piece gained a lot of attention, and ultimately sold for the highest price-per-carat ever achieved for a Fancy Intense Yellow diamond at auction at the time.
 [Editor's note: The ring sold for over $1.2 million dollars.]

 Do you have any tips for buyers who are looking to start a collection?